syncfusion-content/wpf-docs/wpf/Diagram/Stencil.md

 ### Customize Stencil title

-The appearance of the title can be customized by using [TitleTemplate](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Stencil.Stencil.html#Syncfusion_UI_Xaml_Diagram_Stencil_Stencil_TitleTemplate) property of the `Stencil`.
+The appearance of the title can be customized by using the  [TitleTemplate](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Stencil.Stencil.html#Syncfusion_UI_Xaml_Diagram_Stencil_Stencil_TitleTemplate) property of the `Stencil.`

-Please find the code example to illustrate how to add title and its customization.
+Please find the code example that explains how to add a title and its customization.

  {% tabs %}
 {% highlight xaml %}